Cauch-BS/dotfiles/README.md

 stow starship
 ```

+There is some awkwardness when you attempt to overwrite an existing config.
+In such a case, I recommend doing the following.

+1. Run stow with the --adopt option.
+2. Compare the "adopted" files with the ones that were originally in my repo using git diff.
+3. Discard all changes introduced by the "adopted" files with git reset --hard, reverting the entire directory the last committed state.

-On a Windows machine, manual copy and paste is recommended.
+Meanwhile, on windows, manual copy and paste is recommended.